Voiced by: Kevin Conroy

 - Took a Level in Jerkass: He took one between Batman: The Animated Series and Batman Beyond, becoming even more cynical and anti-social.
-He's gotten even worse in the comic series continuation, having treated Terry, Dick, and Barbara as pawns.
+He's gotten even worse in the comic continuation of the series, having treated Terry, Dick, and Barbara as pawns.

 Terry McGinnis: "I didn't do this for gratitude and I have a feeling you didn't either."

 - His moral code also seems to have weakened somewhat by this time.
 In the past, he would Save the Villain whenever possible, even Ax-Crazy psychopaths like the Joker.
 In "Sneak Peek," Ian Peek, having lost control of the intangibility belt which he used to get dirt on Gotham's celebrities (one such secret being Batman's Secret Identity, which he planned to reveal to the public on his TV show), calls him in for medical help in exchange for the only unedited video recording exposing Bruce and Terry's secret; after discovering that Peek stole the belt from Dr. Taka, one of Bruce's associates at Wayne-Powers, and set the fire that killed him, Bruce blatantly refused to help him, choosing to leave Peek to his fate.

 - During the episode "Babel", when Shriek demanded Gotham turn Batman (Terry McGinnis) over in exchange for holding the city hostage, Bruce was all for Terry to give up on the ingrates of Gotham who called for Batman to turn himself in (including people who Terry had saved earlier).
 Terry calls him out for this and rebukes him sharply: